offline-function-calling/sdk/docs/learn/multimodal-input.md

 order: 4
 ---

+!!! danger ""

+    Note that this page is a work in progress.

 ## What it is

 The multi-modal input capabilities of a model enable it to understand more than just text - you can use image, video, and audio files in the conversation as well.